bseltz-cohesity/scripts/easyScript/excludeVMs/README.md

 ### Attributions

 Thanks to VMware for the pyVmomi Python SDK for the VMware vSphere API.
-Located here: https://github.com/vmware/pyvmomi
+Located here: <https://github.com/vmware/pyvmomi>

 I'm using pyVmomi here to query vCenter for the powerState of VMs.

-Normally I would advise users to do a proper install of pyVmomi, which would allow the excludeVMs script to work fine, but there's a strong likelihood of excludeVMs being deployed onto a Cohesity cluster to run in a scheduled fashion, and I wouldn't advise installing pyVmomi on a Cohesity cluster (it might get wiped out during a Cohesity upgrade).
-So, I've decided to deliver pyVmomi as part of this script in portable form.